pechkn/pechkn.github.io/notes/cs.md

 # General concepts

+**Declarative programming** is a paradigm of building programs by expressing the logic of element's without describing their control flow.
+One type of declarative programming is **Functional programming (FP)**.
+It assumes constructing programs by applying and composing functions, mainly **pure** ones.
+Pure function, firstly, doesn't have side-effects and, secondly, always gives same output with same input.

+On the contrary, **imperative programming** assumes implementing algorithms in exact explicit steps, impure **procedures**.
+The main implementation of it, **Object-Oriented Programming (OOP)**, is based on the concept of objects which can contain data in form of fields and code, in the form of methods.
+4 principles of
+OOP are:
+- *Encapsulation*, ability to change access scope of field

+- *Abstraction*, separating identical properties of different objects into another

+- *Inheritance*, ability to create objects by extending existing ones

+- *Polymorphism*, different method behaviour depending on type and amount of input

+**SOLID** is an OOP acronym for a group of five good principles in programming that allows to write easy to understand and change code.
+It stands for 5 principles:
+- *Single responsibility* states that class does one and only one thing

+- *Open/closed* assumes that class to be open or closed to be used by others

+- *Liskov's substitution* states that class can be replaced by any of its children

+- *Interface segregation* assumes that classes' interfaces should be separated into many small promises for simpler interaction

+- *Dependency inversion* assumes that classes shouldn't expect each other to never change, should use promises and could change as long as they allow

 The objects of all manipulations in programming are **data structures**:

-- *Array* consists of a collection of elements, each identified by index.
+- *Array* consists of a collection of elements, each identified by index

-- *Stack* is a collection of elements with two main principal operations - *push* and *pop* in *last in, first out (LIFO)* order.
+- *Stack* is a collection of elements with two main principal operations - *push* and *pop* in *last in, first out (LIFO)* order

-- *Queue* is a collection of entities that can be modified by addition and removal of entities in *first in, first out (FIFO)* order.
+- *Queue* is a collection of entities that can be modified by addition and removal of entities in *first in, first out (FIFO)* order

 - *Linked list* is a linear collection of data elements whose order is not given by their physical placement in memory.
-Instead, each element points to the next.
+Instead, each element points to the next

 - *Graph* represents relations or connections between nodes.
-Graph can be *directed* or *undirected*, *weighted* or *non-weighted*.
+Graph can be *directed* or *undirected*, *weighted* or *non-weighted*

-- *Tree* is a graph that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.
+- *Tree* is a graph that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes

-- *Hash table* implements an associative array that can map keys to values.
+- *Hash table* implements an associative array that can map keys to values

-Probably the most important part of computer science is **algorithms**:
+Very important part of computer science is **algorithms**:
 - *Binary Search* finds index of target number in sorted array of other numbers by dividing it on two halves on each iteration.
 Efficiency is O(log(n)), where *n* is array length.